 Always use the FAS Virtual Private Network (VPN) client when using a wireless network to ensure data encryption across the network.
 The FAS VPN client allows a computer outside of the Harvard network to receive a Harvard IP (Internet) address, so it is "virtually" connected to the Harvard FAS network.
 This will permit you to access resources that are restricted to the Harvard network.
 VPN client software is available at the HUIT Software Download site.

 Patrons are encouraged to consult HUIT for information on wireless connectivity for FAS-Affiliated Members of the Harvard Community.

 Licensed electronic library materials are accessible by authorized Harvard affiliates with the use of a Harvard ID and University PIN for authorization.
 Patrons do not have to enter their ID and PIN when using public computer workstations located in the libraries.
 Patrons who attempt to access PIN-protected electronic resources from personal laptops within the libraries or from a computer workstation or laptop outside the Harvard Library must enter their Harvard credentials (Harvard ID and University PIN).

 The Harvard Map Collection offers state-of-the-art computer mapping resources for Harvard students, faculty, and staff, which promote and facilitate geographic information systems (GIS), cartography, remote sensing, and geographic research and analysis.
 Resources also include hundreds of CD-ROMs of data in the Map Collection's Digital Collections.
-Visitors are encouraged to reserve a computer via e-mail if they can plan their visits ahead of time.
 Personal Instruction is available for collection resources.

 For additional information on campus GIS resources, see GIS@Harvard.